MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 | PublicWebServiceSubnet | Subnet name          | PublicWebServiceSubnet |
 |                        | Subnet address range | 10.20.30.0/24          |

- 7.To finish creating the CoreServicesVnet and its associated subnets, select **Review + create**.
+ 7. To finish creating the CoreServicesVnet and its associated subnets, select **Review + create**.

- 8.Verify your configuration passed validation, and then select **Create**.
+ 8. Verify your configuration passed validation, and then select **Create**.

  9. Repeat steps 1 -8 for each VNet based on the tables below